anoukdebrouwer/Matlab-Tools/README.md

 <img src="/Images/selectFiles_example.png" width="600">

 ## xy2CompassAngle.m
-Converts xy position to angle in degrees where 0 degrees is north and clockwise rotations are positive.
+Convert xy position to angle in degrees where 0 degrees is north and clockwise rotations are positive.